 Law School Forums are a good source of information to help you decide where to apply.
 Representatives from numerous schools are featured, and they provide information on a wide variety of law school-related questions.
 (Upcoming Forums scheduled near Calvin)

 Consult the Law School Admissions Council (LSAC) website or www.lawschoolnumbers.com to determine where you might be competitive for admission (based on your GPA and LSAT score).
 Then, apply to two or three of the highest ranked schools you believe you would be accepted to, two or three more that fit your scores, and one or two additional options that are a bit below your hopes but would be useful as fallback possibilities.

-- The national median salary for law school graduates in 2009 was $93,500 per year (about $7,800 per month).
+- The national mean salary for law school graduates in 2013 was $82,400 per year (about $6,860 per month).
 However, salaries vary widely and according to the National Association of Legal Professionals, one third of graduates earn less than $65,000 per year (about $5,400 per month).
 The median salary for government jobs was $52,000; for public interest organization positions was $45,000; and for judicial clerkships was $53,000.

 New York University Law School financial aid officials composed the "Golden Rules of Financing Your Education."
 Their top recommendations were:

 - Budget your money as carefully as you budget your time